otovo/redis-rate-limiters/README.md

 # Limiters

-Provides logic for handling two distrinct types of rate limits: concurrency- and time-based.
+A library for regulating traffic with respect to concurrency or time.
+It Implements a [semaphore](#semaphore) and [token bucket](#token-bucket).

-The data structures are distributed, using Redis, and leverages Lua scripts to save round-trips.
-A sync and async version is available for both.
+The data structures are distributed, using Redis, and leverage Lua scripts to reduce latency.
+Implements both async and sync implementations.

 Compatible with redis-clusters.
-Currently only supports Python 3.11, but adding support for other versions would be simple if desired.
+Currently only supports Python 3.11, but adding support for other versions would be trivial.

 ## Installation